ar-io/ar-io-node/README.md

 ## Configuration

-When running via docker-compose, it will read a `.env` file in the project root directory and use the envrionment variables set there.
+When running via docker-compose, it will read a `.env` file in the project root directory and use the environment variables set there.

 ### GraphQL Pass-Through